swasun/LibMemorySlot/README.md

 ## Description

 LibMemorySlot provides an API to save/load slot from/to executable.
-A slot is a chunck of data identified by an integer ID, saved directory in the executable.
+A slot is a chunck of data identified by an integer ID, saved directly in the executable.
 The creation of the slot have to be when the executable isn't running ; however, the update and the load can be at the running time of the process.

 ## API